lweasel/piquant/docs/commands.rst

 Common options
 --------------

-The following command line options control which combinations of sequencing parameters and quantification tools the particular ``piquant.py`` command will be executed for.
+The following command line options control which combinations of sequencing parameters and quantification tools the particular ``piquant`` command will be executed for.
 The value of each option should be a comma-separated list:

 * ``--read-length``: A comma-separated list of integer read lengths for which to simulate reads or perform quantification.
 * ``--read-depth``: A comma-separated list of integer read depths for which to simulate reads or perform quantification.